Nescio: De uitvreter

-De uitvreter (The freeloader) was first published in the Dutch literary magazine De Gids.
-The central character is Japi, who wants to be the perfect bohemian, not wanting to do anything with his life but just sit and look at the sea.
-He is a friend of Koekebakker, the narrator, who thinks Japi is, "apart from the man who thought the Sarphatistraat in Amsterdam was the most beautiful place in Europe, the strangest person he had known".
+De uitvreter (The Freeloader) was first published in the Dutch literary magazine De Gids.
+The central character is Japi, who wants to be the perfect bohemian, but does not want to do anything with his life but just sit and look at the sea.
+He is a friend of Koekebakker, the narrator, who thinks that Japi is, "apart from the man who thought the Sarphatistraat in Amsterdam was the most beautiful place in Europe, the strangest person he had known".
 He is also friends with an unsuccessful painter, Bavink, who like Koekebakker would return in Titaantjes.
 Japi sponges off both Koekebakker and Bavink, as well as other friends, but they do not mind greatly, as he is such an innocent.